solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 This guide will make frequent references to the code contained in our [Ext Auth Plugin examples](https://github.com/solo-io/ext-auth-plugin-examples) GitHub repository.
 In addition to sample plugin implementation, the repository contains useful tools to verify whether your plugin is compatible with a certain version of Gloo.
-Given the [constrains imposed by Go plugins](#build-helper-tools), these utilities will make your life significantly easier.
+Given the [constraints imposed by Go plugins](#build-helper-tools), these utilities will make your life significantly easier.

 {{% notice note %}}